 Consider using grabber/reachers, as bending over can be taxing during recovery.

-3 helpful questions to review if you are struggling with activity due to respiratory challenges:
+3 helpful questions to review if you need to conserve energy due to respiratory recovery challenges:

 - What are your daily priorities?

 - What are ways you can simplify those tasks?

 - What might prevent you from following your health instructions?